secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 ![image-3.png](./image-3.png)

-##### Inbound share using snowflake web interface.
+##### Inbound share using snowflake web interface
-Inbound shares can be viewed under Inbound tab under share page on the snowflake web interface.
+Inbound shares can be viewed under Inbound tab under shares page on the snowflake web interface.
 Inorder to access the tables and data in the inbound share, a shared database needs to be created.
 To create shared database click on `Create database from secure share` icon and provide database name, grant access to and click on `create database` button.
 This process creates database `zoominfo_inbound` in snowflake.
 Inbound tables and data can be accessed under this shared database in snowflake.
 Data from shared database is ingested into `prep`.

 ![image-4.png](./image-4.png)

 ![image-5.png](./image-5.png)

-#### Architecture
+### Architecture

 ![image.png](./image.png)

-##### Outbound table.
+#### Outbound table
 * `"PROD"."SHARE"."GITLAB_USER_OUTBOUND"` - Outbound table has Gitlab user information such as First name, Last name, email address and company name.
 Outbound table is shared only once to Zoominfo via Snowflake data share.
 The table is prepared via `dbt` so it will change over time.
 Its up to Zoominfo to ingest newly and updated data in this table.

-##### Loading Inbound tables.
+#### Loading Inbound tables
 Zoominfo sends inbound files to Gitlab via Snowflake data share.
 Shared database ZOOMINFO_INBOUND is created from inbound share using either the web interface or SQL.
 The inbound tables don't follow the standard architecture, where we ingest data in our raw layer and where `dbt` picks the data up for transformation.
 We handle the shared database as the `raw` database to avoid creating extra processes and make the pipeline more efficient.
 Data from inbound tables in ZOOMINFO_INBOUND is ingested into snowflake `prep` ​​using Snowflake Data Exchange loader.
 Below list of inbound tables are created in PREP database under 'zoominfo' schema.

-* `"ZI_COMP_WITH_LINKAGES_GLOBAL"` -  International table has a list of all the companies they have information about.
+* `"ZI_COMP_WITH_LINKAGES_GLOBAL_SOURCE"` -  International table has a list of all the companies they have information about.
 This is a one time share.
-* `"ZI_REFERENCE_TECHS"` - Technograph table that has a list of technologies used by companies in their database.This is a one time share.
+* `"ZI_REFERENCE_TECHS_SOURCE"` - Technograph table that has a list of technologies used by companies in their database.This is a one time share.
-* `"GITLAB_CONTACT_ENHANCE"` - User table company matched table which appends company information to the user list Gitlab sends to zoominfo.
+* `"GITLAB_CONTACT_ENHANCE_SOURCE"` - User table company matched table which appends company information to the user list Gitlab sends to zoominfo.
 Gitlab sends Zoominfo only once but the appended data can be refreshed quarterly.